wildfly/wildfly-archetypes/wildfly-jakartaee-webapp-archetype/src/main/resources/archetype-resources/README.txt

 The configuration can be found in "${rootArtifactId}/pom.xml":

-Four profiles are defined:
+Five profiles are defined:
--"default": no integration tests are executed.
+-"default" and "provision": no integration tests are executed.
 -"arq-remote": you have to start a WildFly server on your machine.
 The tests are executed by deploying the application to this server.
  Here the "maven-failsafe-plugin" is enabled so that integration tests can be run.